Tasman & Nelson Sustainable Living Info

 - Paints and wood stains

 - Fluorescent light bulbs and batteries - refer to the manufacturers' advice

-To find out if substances and wastes from households, commercial properties and businesses or farm or rural sites are hazardous and need careful disposal, check out the Council options and services.
+To find out if substances and wastes from households, commercial properties and businesses or farm or rural sites are hazardous and need careful disposal, do check out the Council options and services.
 Also see Agrecovery.

 Love Food Hate Waste

-The best kitchen techniques to keep you healthy are also good for our pockets and our environment.
+The best ways to keep healthy are also good for our pockets and our environment.
 Here's some ideas links on making the most of your food budget and reducing waste: